Academic Catalogs

 Demonstration of Critical Thinking

 Students must complete a digital or print portfolio in which they must apply their knowledge of the ten different levels in hair color.
-They must include samples of warm and cool color tones within each level.
+Students must include samples of warm and cool color tones within each level.

 Required Writing, Problem Solving, Skills Demonstration

-1. Basic evaluation of chemicals (color and permanent wave solutions) 2.
-Analysis of basic sculpting techniques 3.
-Color wheel project 4.
-Preparation of student portfolio 5.
-Book reports 6.
-Outline and preparation of salon activities pertaining to product understanding and practical application 7.
-Completion of terminology worksheets 8.
-Control notes/paragraphs on subject matter.
+Basic evaluation of chemicals (color and permanent wave solutions) Analysis of basic sculpting techniques Color wheel project Preparation of student portfolio Book reports Outline and preparation of salon activities pertaining to product understanding and practical application Completion of terminology worksheets Control notes/paragraphs on subject matter.

 Eligible Disciplines

-Cosmetology: Any bachelors degree and two years of professional experience, or any associate degree and six years of professional experience.
+Cosmetology: Any bachelor's degree and two years of professional experience, or any associate degree and six years of professional experience.

 Textbooks Resources